lab1702/duckdb-vscode-extension/README.md

 - Intelligent statement detection and parsing
 - Comprehensive error handling and user feedback
 - Full TypeScript implementation with testing

+## Automated Builds

+This extension uses GitHub Actions for automated building and releasing:

+- **Every push to main**: Builds and tests the extension, uploads VSIX as artifact
+- **Every release**: Automatically builds, tests, packages, and attaches VSIX to the release
+- **Quality assurance**: All releases are automatically tested before packaging

+See [RELEASE.md](RELEASE.md) for detailed release process documentation.

 ---